 - Torrents: Deluge

-- Synchronize Files: Nextcloud.
+- Synchronize Files: Syncthing.
 We really can't go on offering ourselves and our data up to the corporate cloud (Dropbox, Google, and so on).
-Running your own is actually pretty easy, and virtually free.
+Running your own is actually pretty easy, but it is also insecure, since if your server is hacked, your data can be compromised.
+So I use an encrypted peer-to-peer approach.
+Syncthing is awesome..

 - Network Connection Manager: NetworkManager

-- Virtual Private Network Provider: AirVPN (love it!)
+- Virtual Private Network Provider: AirVPN (love it!).
+Just started self-hosting wireguard, and it seems really great too.

 - Tools for hackin--uh, ethical penetration testing: Kali Linux, which uses systemd, which is bad, but Kali's the acknowledged leader for this activity